Customer reviews are important to your business.

-Customer reviews can be a great source of learning.
+Customer reviews can be a great source of learning and discovery.
 They can teach you a thing or two about your business that you do not know.
 They can show you your business through the eyes of your customers.

 And here’s what smart businesses do…